The best way to get appointments on LinkedIn

 This is the piece of the puzzle you might be missing with LinkedIn.
 Success often boils down to your ability to give prospects an irresistible reason to talk.

-This is what we learn how to do in my our next Email Writing Clinic.
+This is what we learn how to do in our next Spark Selling Workshop.
 Join us.
 It's fun.

 Asking for appointments kills response rates

-Any time you begin your sale by trying to get an appointment you are being rejected by 90 – 97% of perfectly good prospects.
+Beginning your prospecting effort by asking for an appointment ensures you'll be rejected by 90 – 97% of perfectly good prospects.
 So says Sharon Drew Morgen, inventor of the Buying Facilitation method.
 And she’s got 20 years of experience to back-up the statement.

-This is because most buyers don’t know precisely what they need when you email them.
-Or they do have a need but aren’t ready to buy yet.
-Other buyers have not assembled the decision-making team—yet.
+This is because most buyers don’t (yet) know what they need when you email them.
+Or they have a latent, festering pain that is not fully manifested.
+Or they do have a need (for a solution) but aren’t ready to buy yet for any number of reasons.
+For example, they may not have assembled the decision-making team—yet.

 Setting an appointment with a seller will happen—but not with you.